 Insurance & Cost Information

 I do not participate in insurance panels in my private practice.
 I am happy to provide a receipt at request, called a “superbill”, which can be submitted to insurance companies that do provide out-of-network reimbursement.
 This document includes all of the information necessary to be submitted to your insurance company.
-As of March 2023, my therapy fee for new patients is $300/session (45-50 minutes).
+As of January 1st, 2025, my therapy fee for new patients is $325/session (45-50 minutes).

 Please consider calling your insurance company to see if you quality for at least partial reimbursement of the session fee (at the time being, all sessions will be conducted via a telehealth platform, which will be indicated on the super bill).
 If you are entitled to out-of-network (OON) reimbursement, I highly recommend using the app “Reimbursify” to assist you in the process of submitting your superbills and tracking reimbursement.